fribbels/Fribbels-Epic-7-Optimizer/README.md

 * If it takes longer than 30 seconds and no error shows up.
   * Make sure the requirements are installed (Python and Npcap for Windows, Python and Wireshark for Mac), or try reinstalling them.
   * Restart your computer
-  * Open the dev tools to check the errors
-  * I'm not sure of all the error cases yet, contact me so I can help and add the solution here
+  * If you're on VPN, either disable it or change encryption to UDP
+  * If you have Hyper-V enabled, there's a couple options:
+    * Open the View Network Connections menu, and disable the Hyper-V Bluestacks network adapter, then use the mobile hotspot import option.
+    * Or modify the scanner code to hardcode your network interface: https://github.com/fribbels/Fribbels-Epic-7-Optimizer/issues/50#issuecomment-804275567
 * Shows an error
   * Try it again a couple times, it does fail occasionally

-* Drop by the Discord server for help debugging other issues: https://discord.gg/rDmB4Un7qg
+* Feel free to drop by the Discord server for help debugging other issues: https://discord.gg/rDmB4Un7qg

 ### Optimizer

-- If the optimizer doesn't work or doesn't load correctly:
+- If you're seeing Java issues:
+  - Make sure Java 8 - 64 bit is installed.
+  - Make sure that Java is in your path environment variable: https://mkyong.com/java/how-to-set-java_home-on-windows-10/
-  - Try restarting your computer, and reopen the app (there might be a child process still kicking around)
+  - Try restarting your computer, and reopen the app (there might be a subprocess still kicking around)
-  - Try killing any java.exe processes in Task Manager that came from this app

- - If you're having problems with importing screenshot files:
-   - Inspect your screenshots and make sure they are exactly **1600x900** resolution.
-   - Make sure your Epic 7 settings have **English** and **High Quality Support** enabled.
-   - Try moving your app and screenshot folder to a different location. (try the desktop)

 - If you're having trouble running the app after downloading:
   - If you don't see the .exe file, you might have downloaded the Source code instead of the binaries.
-Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases and click on the 'FribbelsE7Optimizer-x.x.x...' file (for your specific OS)
+Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases and click on the 'FribbelsE7Optimizer-x.x.x...' file (for your specific OS), not the Souce code
   - Error about a missing "ffmpeg.dll", you might have opened the file without unzipping it.
 Make sure to unzip/extract the .zip file after downloading it.

 - If you see a "Error: EPERM: operation not permitted" error pop up while importing, there are a couple potential fixes:
   - Restart your computer, especially if you installed Java recently